Call for Proposals

 If you have questions or would like more information about the submission process, please email conference coordinator Diane Jakacki: email@example.com.

 Bucknell is a private liberal arts university located alongside the historic Susquehanna River in Lewisburg, Pennsylvania.
-At Bucknell “Digital Scholarship” is defined as any scholarly activity that makes extensive use of one or more of the new possibilities for teaching and research opened up by the unique affordances of digital media.
+At Bucknell “Digital Scholarship” is defined as any scholarly activity that makes extensive use of one or more of the new possibilities for teaching, learning and research opened up by the unique affordances of digital media.
 These include, but are not limited to, new forms of collaboration, new forms of publication, and new methods for visualizing and analyzing data.